podgorskiy/KeplerOrbits/README.md

-#[KeplerOrbits](https://github.com/podgorskiy/KeplerOrbits) - Tool that calculates position of celestial bodies using their orbital elements.
+#[KeplerOrbits](https://github.com/podgorskiy/KeplerOrbits) - Tool that calculates positions of celestial bodies using their orbital elements.
 ============================================================================

 Provides view of the solar system from different sides and provides view from the observer on Earth (you need to specify your location coordinates).